Reporting and adaptive management

 Reporting

-The Commission, on behalf of the Steering Committee, produces annual progress reports for the Coastal IFOA monitoring program.
-The program reports at least annually to the NSW Government, Environment Protection Authority and the Department of Primary Industries.
+We, on behalf of the Steering Committee, produce annual progress reports for the Coastal IFOA monitoring program.
+The program reports to the Minister for Agriculture, Minister for the Environment, Environment Protection Authority and the Department of Primary Industries.

 Adaptive management